 The carrying amounts of cash and cash equivalents, accounts receivable, and accounts payable approximate their respective fair values because of the short-term maturities or expected settlement dates of these instruments.
 This is considered a Level I valuation technique.
-The lines of credit, notes payable and part of the MHP Notes have variable interest rates that reflect market rates and their fair value approximates their carrying value.
+The lines of credit, notes payable, part of the MHP Notes and part of the other note receivables have variable interest rates that reflect market rates and their fair value approximates their carrying value.
 This is considered a Level II valuation technique.
-The Company also assessed the fair value of the consumer loans receivable, the fixed rate MHP Notes and the other notes based on the discounted value of the remaining principal and interest cash flows.
-The Company determined that the fair value of the consumer loan portfolio was approximately \$125,600 compared to the book value of \$125,623 as of December 31, 2021, and a fair value of approximately \$115,000 compared to the book value of \$111,920 as of December 31, 2020.
-The Company determined that the fair value of the fixed rate MHP Notes was approximately \$83,000 compared to the book value of \$83,773 as of December 31, 2021, and a fair value of approximately \$108,000 compared to the book value of \$109,806 as of December 31, 2020.
-The Company determined that the fair value of the fixed rate other notes was approximately \$38,500 compared to the book value of \$38,886 as of December 31, 2021, and a fair value of approximately \$15,000 compared to the book value of \$15,104 as of December 31, 2020.
-This is a Level III valuation technique.
+The Company also assessed the fair value of the consumer loans receivable, the fixed rate MHP Notes and the portion of other note receivables with fixed rates based on the discounted value of the remaining principal and interest cash flows.
+The Company determined that the fair value of the consumer loan portfolio was approximately \$138,800 compared to the book value of \$129,009 as of December 31, 2022, and a fair value of approximately \$125,600 compared to the book value of \$125,623 as of December 31, 2021.
+The Company determined that the fair value of the fixed rate MHP Notes was approximately \$128,400 compared to the book value of \$129,966 as of December 31, 2022, and a fair value of approximately \$38,000 compared to the book value of \$83,773 as of December 31, 2021.
+The Company determined that the fair value of the fixed rate other notes was approximately \$21,600 compared to the book value of \$83,773 as of December 31, 2021.
+The Company determined that the fair value of the fixed rate other notes was approximately \$21,600 compared to the book value of \$83,773 as of December 31, 2022, and a fair value of the fixed rate other notes was approximately \$21,600 compared to the book value of \$83,773 as of December 31, 2021.
+The Company determined that the fair value of the fixed rate other notes was approximately \$21,600 compared to the book value of \$83,773 as of December 31, 2022, and a fair value of the fixed rate other notes was approximately \$21,600 compared to the book value of \$83,886 as